Updated:

 Context Analysis

-The three theories that formed the backbone of the previous report were the classic deterrence model, the responsive regulation model, and the behavior reasoning theory.3 The classic deterrence model states that the best way to reduce accidents in a workplace is to deter people from committing the accidents by implementing the punitive measures.
+The three theories that formed the backbone of the previous report were the classic deterrence model, the responsive regulation model, and the behavior reasoning theory.
+The classic deterrence model states that the best way to reduce accidents in a workplace is to deter people from committing the accidents by implementing the punitive measures.

 The responsive regulation model sought to bring in the positive motivation aspect in it by creating rewards for people who were reported to take occupational health and safety risks.
 The third theory, the behavior reasoning theory, assumes that people act based on certain reasons hence if the employees get good reasons to observe high standards of safety in their workplaces, then there is a good chance that they will uphold the required standards.

 These three models informed the study of the application of occupational health at the restaurant.
 In addition to these, there was an effort to investigate the operations of the restaurant, in order to determine how well the models applied work in the restaurant.
+This involved the examination of the relationship between the restaurant waiters and the managers to determine whether they were predisposed to better occupational health and safety operations.

 In addition, the report looked at some of the policies relating to the sources of injury and risk that seemed to have an influence on the practice of occupational health and safety.
 The other issues that informed the study included the role of regulators and clients at the restaurant.